p-siriphanthong/braille-dot/README.md

 ### /api/braille/list

-This API to list all braille.
+This API to list all Braille alphabet and numbers.

 ```javascript
 [